usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 compliance with the ADA.

-ILLUSTRATION: The JKL Hotel chain builds hotels to a standard plan throughout the United States.The State of C has had its code certified by the Department, and JKL has designed a hotel, according to its standard plan, to be built in that State.
+ILLUSTRATION: The JKL Hotel chain builds hotels to a standard plan throughout the United States.
+The State of C has had its code certified by the Department, and JKL has designed a hotel, according to its standard plan, to be built in that State.
 The State has approved the plans, with no waivers or modifications.
 If the Department brings a lawsuit challenging the hotel&#39;s compliance with ADAAG, JKL has the